mikecokina/skvo/docs/source/index.rst

 SKVO docs
 =========

-SKVO is a portal gathering processed photometry observation obrained by couple of different facilities and instruments.
+SKVO is a portal gathering processed photometry observation, obtained by couple of different facilities, organisations and instruments.
 The main idea is to make those data accessible to others.

 Behind the scene
 ~~~~~~~~~~~~~~~~